celabtud/QUAD/README.md

 # How to Setup
 Here is the list of steps to use QUAD on a linux machine IA32 and Intel64 (x86 32-bit and 64-bit).
 On windows machine the procedure is same, but basic (copy/paste/extract) commands may differ.

-1. Download Pin tool kit, for instance Pin 2.12 revision 55942 can be downloaded from [here](http://software.intel.com/sites/landingpage/pintool/downloads/pin-2.12-55942-gcc.4.4.7-linux.tar.gz)
+1. Download Pin tool kit Pin 2.13 revision 61206.
+For instance, for linux, it can be downloaded from [here](http://software.intel.com/sites/landingpage/pintool/downloads/pin-2.13-61206-gcc.4.4.7-linux.tar.gz)

-2. Copy the downloaded `pin-2.12-55942-gcc.4.4.7-linux.tar.gz` package to directory where you want to install pin.
+2. Copy the downloaded `pin-2.13-61206-gcc.4.4.7-linux.tar.gz` package to directory where you want to install pin.
 For this discussion lets assume it is your home directory `/home`.
 A path variable can be defined as:

 	export MYHOME=/home

 and then copy can be performed as:

-	cp pin-2.12-55942-gcc.4.4.7-linux.tar.gz $(MYHOME)/.
+	cp pin-2.13-61206-gcc.4.4.7-linux.tar.gz $(MYHOME)/.

 3. Change directory to $(MYHOME)